What is the Life Saving Drugs Program (LSDP)?

-There are currently thirteen medicines available to eligible patients for the treatment of nine conditions.
+There are currently fourteen medicines available to eligible patients for the treatment of nine conditions.

-For patients to access medicines funded under the LSDP, their treating physicians must first apply for access on behalf of their patients.
-Once approved, the medicines are arranged to be delivered to a nominated pharmacy (usually a hospital) for dispensation to patients.
+To access medicines funded under the LSDP, treating physicians must apply for access on behalf of their patient.
+Once approved, the medicines are delivered to a nominated pharmacy (usually a hospital) for dispensing to the patient.